How to Foam Roll Your Forearms for Wrist Relief | 321 STRONG Answers

 I've seen people start too hard on forearms and wonder why the tightness gets worse before it gets better.
 Forearm muscles are smaller and more reactive than large lower-body groups, and aggressive pressure causes the muscle to guard rather than release.
 Aim for "productive discomfort": you feel it working, but you can breathe normally and aren't bracing against it.

 A solid starting protocol is 60-90 seconds per forearm side, two to three times daily when tension is acute.
 For maintenance, once daily at 60 seconds per side is enough to keep the muscles from rebounding.
-Most people notice a clear shift in wrist range of motion within 3-5 days of consistent rolling.
+A lot of people notice a clear shift in wrist range of motion within 3-5 days of consistent rolling.

 Always follow rolling with gentle wrist circles and a light finger extension stretch.
 Rolling opens the window for mobility.
 Movement locks it in.
 For forearm and wrist issues tied to repetitive strain, [how often to foam roll during RSI recovery](/blog/how-often-to-foam-roll-during-rsi-recovery) has a structured progression built for that context.
 For a broader look at foam rolling for this area, [can foam rolling relieve wrist and forearm tightness](/blog/can-foam-rolling-relieve-wrist-and-forearm-tightness) covers the full recovery arc.